36 Hours In Asheville Itinerary To See The Best Of The Area

 This post may contain affiliate links that earn us a commission at no extra cost to you.
 If you love these free guides, support Uncorked Asheville with a small tip.

-When we first visited Western North Carolina, we barely had 2 days in Asheville (AVL) to see all the attractions, hike the beautiful Blue Ridge Mountains, and tour historic Biltmore Estate.
+When we first visited Western North Carolina, we barely had 2 days in Asheville (AVL) to see all the attractions, hike in the beautiful Blue Ridge Mountains, and tour historic Biltmore Estate.
 However, that short time also convinced us to move here.
-We’ve been AVL residents since – almost 5 years now!
+We’ve been AVL residents since 2019.

 If you find yourself with a similarly short time to explore the city, it’s easy to get overwhelmed.
 This is our ideal Asheville itinerary to experience a bit of it all:

 Of course, there is so much more to do in Asheville.
-Sign up for our newsletter (form below) to grab all of our free Asheville guides, including over 50 attractions, hiking trails, and nearby Western North Carolina towns that you can check off as you go.
-We also have an article showcasing the best indoor activities if the weather is icky during your visit.
+Sign up for our newsletter (form below) to grab all of our free Asheville guides, including attractions, hiking trails, and nearby Western North Carolina towns that you can check off as you go.
+We also have an article showcasing the best indoor activities if the weather is icky (rain/snow/ice/heat) during your visit.
+All photos and experiences are our own.

 Day 1: Arriving In Asheville

-Let’s start when your plane, bus, or car lands in North Carolina.
-You probably cannot enjoy a full day in Asheville, but maybe you have a few hours to spare.
-If you are anything like us, hit the ground running.
+When your plane, bus, or car arrives in North Carolina, you probably cannot enjoy a full day in Asheville.
+However, even with a few hours or an afternoon to spare – and if you are anything like Tom and I – hit the ground running.

-- Walking, skating, and biking the RAD Riverwalk along the French Broad River
+• Walking, skating, and biking the RAD Riverwalk along the French Broad River (much of the riverwalk has been cleared and repaired)

-- Shopping for jewelry, sculptures, pottery, and paintings at artist studios: Marquee, Foundation Studios, The Asheville Cotton Mill, and Riverview Station
+• Shopping for jewelry, sculptures, pottery, clothing, and paintings at upper artist studios

-- Snapping a photo with the Asheville Silo
+• Snapping a photo with the Asheville Silo (near Baby Bull)

-- Eating at delicious RAD restaurants like Baby Bull (burgers), RosaBees (Hawaiian), 12 Bones Smokehouse (Obamas ate here; BBQ), White Duck Taco Shop (tacos), and The Bull and Beggar (meats)
+• Eating at delicious RAD restaurants like Baby Bull (burgers), Ultra Coffeebar (coffee & breakfast/lunch), and The Bull and Beggar (meats)

-- Drinking at pleb urban winery, Bottle Riot (wine bar), Wedge Brewing, Ginger’s Revenge (GF ginger beer), Summit (coffee), or Anoche (tequila bar)
+• Drinking at Ginger’s Revenge (GF ginger beer), RAD Brewing, and Anoche (tequila bar)

 2. Dine at Foodtopia’s best restaurants

-With 36 hours in Asheville and a city nicknamed “Foodtopia” filled with absolutely unforgettable restaurants, you are going to have to make some hard restaurant decisions.
+With 36 hours in Asheville – a city nicknamed “Foodtopia” filled with absolutely unforgettable restaurants – you are going to have to make some hard restaurant decisions.
 Tom and I are both avid foodies and have eaten at hundreds of restaurants across the city.

 For fine dining, romantic, and award-winning restaurants, head to:

-- Chai Pani – Indian street snacks; budget-friendly; no reservations; Meherwan Irani is a James Beard award-winning and highly acclaimed chef
+• Chai Pani – Indian street snacks; budget-friendly; no reservations; Meherwan Irani is a James Beard award-winning and highly acclaimed chef; order a spicy cocktail

-- Plant – Asheville’s dedicated vegan restaurant; I love that “cheese” plate
+• Plant – Asheville’s dedicated vegan restaurant; I always order their “cheese” plate and love the ravioli and roasted beets; save room for dessert

 Or, pick a restaurant from our more in-depth Asheville fine dining guide.
 We also have a list of our favorite date night restaurants as locals.